HenriqueLDSa/Chow-Finder/README.md

 # Chow Finder

 ## Introduction
 Chow Finder is an Android mobile application that helps users find restaurants based on city, state, and cuisine.
-This app is developed using Android Studio and Java, leveraging the capabilities of Gemini's API to fetch and display restaurant information.
+This app is developed using Android Studio and Java, leveraging the capabilities of Gemini AI's API to fetch and display restaurant information.

 ## Features
 - **Search Restaurants:** Users can search for restaurants by specifying the city, state, and type of cuisine they are interested in.